Formalized Run-Time Analysis of Active Learning -- Coalgebraically in Agda: Case Study: Automata Learning

+As an alternative, we consider Version 2 of the return type of membership queries, and moreover make the equivalence queries not only return the counterexample but also the output sequence for the counterexample:

-Thus, the game type specifies that the membership queries (then usually called \textqt{output queries}) produce output words of matching length.
+Thus, the game type specifies that the membership queries produce output words of matching length.
 The semantics of the Mealy game type (\agdarefcustom{Semantics of Mealy Learning}{MealyLearning}{MealyLearning-Semantics}{}) is defined analogously to that of DFAs.
 Instantiating the notion of teacher to $F$ yields that a teacher on a set $T$ is equivalent to maps